fathan/vue-football-data/README.md

 ```

 ## Demo here
-for demo you can open the following demo link: [Demo Vue2-Starwars](https://fathan.github.io/vue-football-data/).
+for demo you can open the following demo link: https://fathan.github.io/vue-football-data/
 ##
 ##
 ##